zeitkunst/ofxFTGLES/README.md

 ofxFTGLES
 =========

-ftgles opengles font library for iphone from https://github.com/cdave1/ftgles
+Fork of ftgles opengles font library for iphone from https://github.com/cdave1/ftgles

+This fork enables ofxFTGLES for the Raspberry Pi.
+It adds an additional method, `ofxFTGLESFont::setColor` to enable the setting of the font color, as we're not able to do this through the usual ofColor.
+This requires a specially compiled version of libftgl that is not currently present in this repository; you can find my forked version of FTGLES at https://github.com/zeitkunst/ftgles.

 Introduction
 ------------